manuelrubio/aramappings/README.md

 - `ara_ordered_L1()`
 - `ara_ordered_Linf()`

-Each function is included in a different source file.
-In addition, the previous functions calculate the two- or three-dimensional coordinates of the data observations in the visualization space by solving convex optimization problems.
-The source files include additional functions for selecting among several optimization solvers.
-The functions in the nine ARA files also rely on auxiliary methods included in file
+Each function solves a convex optimization problem to map high-dimensional data observations onto two- or three-dimensional points that can be visualized in a plot.
+Each function is included in a separate source file, and calls (optimization) solver-specific functions.
+These functions rely on auxiliary methods included in file
 <tt>utils.R</tt>.

 The main goal of the package is to provide functionality for generating